 Are Laptop and Desktop Hard Drives the same?

 The main difference between a laptop and a desktop hard drive is the physical size.
 These days desktop computers can use 5.25 inch and 3.5 inch hard drives, where laptop hard drives are only 2.5 inches.
-The desktop hard drives are larger and heavier and you cannot use these in a laptop.
+As a result, the desktop hard drives are larger and heavier and you cannot use these in a laptop.

-Laptop hard drives are specially designed so that they do not consume as much energy as a desktop hard drive.
-Because of their smaller size and different engineering, laptop hard drives are usually a lot more expensive than desktop hard drives.
+Laptop hard drives are specially designed not to consume as much energy as a desktop hard drive.
+However, laptop hard drives are usually a lot more expensive than desktop hard drives because of their smaller size and different engineering.

 General comparison between a laptop HDD and desktop HDD